mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 Various accuracy problems often occur in large model training, and the common problems include that the loss fails to converge, the loss converges poorly, the loss fails to converge at the late stage of training, the accuracy overflows, and the loss can not be fitted to the benchmark in the process of descending.
 There can be a variety of reasons for these accuracy problems, including the structure of the model, the dataset, the hyperparameters, the precision of the forward and reverse computation, the calculation of the optimizer, the floating-point computational accuracy, and randomness.

 When accuracy problems occur, the problem can be analyzed from the reasons for these accuracy problems.
-A quick troubleshooting based on CheckList is performed first, followed by parameter and weight alignment, fixed randomness and turning on deterministic calculations before executing in/out problem troubleshooting and long stable training elimination.
+A quick troubleshooting based on CheckList is performed first, followed by parameter and weight alignment, fixed randomness and turning on deterministic calculations.
+Then the base problem is troubleshooted, and finally the anomalous step is troubleshooted by long stable training.
 At the current stage, this paper mainly introduces the general method of accuracy localization for the scenarios with accuracy benchmarks, and the content of accuracy problem localization without accuracy benchmarks will be added successively.

 ## Accuracy Problems Location CheckList